Izz al-Din al-Haddad: Leadership

-In May 2025, al-Haddad became Hamas's leader after Mohammed Sinwar was assassinated in an Israeli airstrike.
+In June 2025, al-Haddad became Hamas's leader after Mohammed Sinwar was assassinated in an Israeli airstrike.
+He continued to lead the Qassam Brigades' operations in the northern Gaza Strip and was credited by Israeli officials with partially rebuilding its capabilities following significant losses during the ongoing conflict.
+He viewed the Chechen fight against Russia during the First Chechen War as a model that Hamas should follow against Israel in Gaza.
+In April 2025, the Shin Bet said that it killed Mahmoud Abu Hiseria, who it claimed was al-Haddad's right-hand man.

-As of May 2025, al-Haddad continues to lead Hamas's military wing's operations in the northern Gaza Strip and is involved in rebuilding the group's capabilities following significant losses during the ongoing conflict.
-As the leader of Hamas in the Gaza Strip, he has veto power over any ceasefire or hostage deal in the Gaza war.
-According to Arab officials, he is more open to hostage deals and Israeli demands for Hamas to disarm, but believes that all of the hostages should not be released until the end of the war and an Israeli withdrawal from Gaza.
+As the leader of Hamas in the Gaza Strip, he also had veto power over any ceasefire or hostage deal in the Gaza war.
+According to Arab officials, he was more open to hostage deals and Israeli demands for Hamas to disarm, but believed that all of the hostages should not be released until the end of the war and an Israeli withdrawal from Gaza.
+He saw the Gaza war peace plan in October 2025 with scrutiny, believing it was "designed to finish Hamas".
+However, according to Israeli defense sources, he pushed to accept the ceasefire after learning that the IDF had surrounded the area of Gaza City where his tunnel network was located.
+During the ceasefire, Israeli officials accused al-Haddad of accumulating money and power as part of a plan to eventually restore Hamas's military wing and its influence on Palestinians, expand its offensive capabilities, tighten relations with the West Bank, and reject diplomatic efforts to weaken the group.

-According to a Middle Eastern official, al-Haddad views the Chechen fight against Russia during the First Chechen War as a model that Hamas should follow in Gaza.

-He opposed the Gaza war peace plan in October 2025, seeing it as "designed to finish Hamas".

-Israeli targeting and assassination attempts
+Unsuccessful targeting and assassination attempts

-Al-Haddad has survived multiple Israeli assassination attempts, reportedly six, and is considered one of the most wanted Hamas commanders by Israel.
-He is ranked second on Israel's most-wanted list of al-Qassam leaders, following Ra'ad Sa'ad.
+Al-Haddad survived several Israeli assassination attempts, reportedly six, and was considered one of the most wanted Hamas commanders by Israel.
+As of February 2025, he ranked fourth on Israel's most-wanted list of al-Qassam leaders, following Marwan Issa, Mohammed Sinwar, and Ra'ad Sa'ad.

+Al-Haddad's eldest son and grandson were killed in an airstrike in Gaza City on 17 January 2025.
+His second son was killed in an airstrike later in April of the same year.